se7ven012/Robomaster2020-Radar-station/README.md

 ## Achievement

-This is the expected result.
+Radar UI is still under developing, so far it looks like:

 <div align="center">
   <img src=imgs/scanner_overall.gif width="720px"/>
 </div>

-At the same time, we designed a filter algorithm to get high precision and stable depth value.
+A filtering algorithm will be developed to get high precision and stable depth value.

 <div align="center">
   <img src=imgs/scanner_holdon.gif width="720px"/>
 </div>

+We expected to use multiple cameras fixed on a supporter to achieve 360-degree real-time scanning.
+This can also be achieved by changing camera direction to enable scanning in case of short of cameras.